-We have audited the accompanying consolidated balance sheets of Crown Crafts, Inc. and subsidiaries as of April 3, 2016 and March 29, 2015, and the related consolidated statements of income, changes in shareholders' equity, and cash flows for the years then ended.
+We have audited the accompanying consolidated balance sheets of Crown Crafts, Inc. and subsidiaries (the Company) as of April 2, 2017 and April 3, 2016, and the related consolidated statements of income, changes in shareholders' equity, and cash flows for each of the years in the two-year period ended April 2, 2017.
 In connection with our audits of the consolidated financial statements, we also have audited financial statement Schedule II included in Item 15.
 These consolidated financial statements and financial statement schedule are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these consolidated financial statements and financial statement schedule based on our audits.
+Our responsibility is to express an opinion on these consolidated financial statements and financial statem